nugaon/blackjack-game/README.md

 # Description
 This app appends a frontend to the [blackjack-engine](https://github.com/nugaon/blackjack-engine) project for demo purpose.
+For cards many thanks for [Anika Henke](https://github.com/selfthinker/CSS-Playing-Cards).

 ## Available Scripts